hmrc/file-upload/README.md

 Request (GET): localhost:8898/file-upload/envelopes/0b215e97-11d4-4006-91db-c067e74fc653/files/file-id-1/content

-Response: Download File
+Response: Downloads a binary file which contains the selected file.

 ### Routing

 #### Create File Routing Request
-Changes the status of an Envelope to CLOSED and rejects any requests to add files to the envelope.
+Changes the status of an envelope to CLOSED, auto generates a routing Id and sets the destination.
+The status change, rejects any requests to add files to the envelope.
 This makes it available for file transfer.
 ```
 POST    /file-routing/requests
 ```